SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Open Rate**

-Percentage of “targeted” messages that are either rendered or have at least one click.
+Percentage of “accepted” messages that are either rendered or have at least one click.

 **Policy Rejection**